Skip to Main Content

 1. You apply for an ePermit through your CUNYfirst Student Service Center.

-Step 2: Go to “Other Academic” and select the “ePermit” option on the drop down menu
+Step 2: Go to “Other Academic” and select the “ePermit” option from the drop-down menu

-Step 4: You will be taken to the “Browse Course Catalog” page where you will choose a school from the drop down menu
+Step 4: You will be taken to the “Browse Course Catalog” page, where you will choose a school from the drop-down menu, and browse for the graduate course you are seeking to enroll in...

 Step 5: After you’ve selected the course, click on the “ePermit form” button to continue.